CGCookie/blender-addon-updater/README.md

 - GitLab: Supported through Personal Tokens
   - Tokens are not needed and should not be used for public repositories
   - Personal access tokens can be [viewed and created here](https://gitlab.com/profile/personal_access_tokens)
-  - These tokens require an expiration date.
+  - Consider whether to provide an expiration date.
 Once expired any existing installs using the token will no longer successfully pull updates from private repositories.
 Therefore, if a user has the updater-enabled addon installed but leverages an expired token, they will not be able to update.
-  - Tokens should be enabled for api access only, to limit uses
+  - Tokens should be enabled for api *read access* only, to limit (mis) uses.
-  - This token is *user* specific, *not* repository specific; therefore, anyone with the token is able to push, pull, merge, and everything else that is possible from the api to any repository this user has access to. **For this reason,** it is very important to **NOT USE YOUR PERSONAL ACCOUNT** to create a token.
+  - This token is *user* specific, *not* repository specific; therefore, anyone with the token is able to read anything via the GitLab api to any repository this user has access to. **For this reason,** it is very important to **NOT USE YOUR PERSONAL ACCOUNT** to create a token.
 Rather, you are better suited to create a secondary "machine user" account which is used only for the purpose of api access.
 This 'user' should be assigned to the project as a "reporter" for minimum required capabilities.
   - Use at own risk and ensure to do according research to ensure there are no security risks or possible backlashes due to providing updating for private repositories on GitLab.
   - When in doubt, you can always revoke a personal token - but once revoked, it cannot be re-enabled and thus any existing installs using the token will no longer be able to pull from the private repo unless manually updating the addon themselves.
   - These are only recommendations.
 As indicated by the GPL license, software is provided as-is and developers are not held liable to mishandling which results in unwanted consequences such as malicious exploit of a badly implemented private repository updating.